conversejs/converse.js/docs/DEVELOPER.rst

     <presence type="subscribed" to="contact1@localhost"/>
     <presence type="subscribe" to="contact1@localhost"/>

-Contact2 receives a roster update
+IF Contact1 is still online and likewise subscribes back, Contact2 will receive a roster update

 ::
     <iq type="set" to="contact2@localhost">